-Most patients manage their diabetes with balanced diet and/or self-administered insulin.
-But there are some conditions, where patient need urgent first aid.
+Most patients manage their diabetes with a balanced diet and/or self-administered insulin.
+But there are some conditions, where a patient needs urgent first aid.

 1. If the patient is unconscious, call Emergency medical services immediately.
 And never try to give anything to eat or drink if he is unconscious.

-2. While waiting for help, check their breathing, pulse and level of conscious.
+2. While waiting for help, check their breathing, pulse, and level of consciousness.
 If the victim is unconscious, place the patient horizontally on the flat surface, open their airway &administer CPR.

 3. If, the patient is fully conscious, give some sugar, sweetened drink or chocolate or glucose or any prescribed medication which gives improvement within few minutes.